PE is on a Tuesday. Please can you ensure that your child's school uniform, coat, PE kit and PE bag is clearly labelled with their name.

 This half term our topic is 'Houses and Homes'.

-This half term our topic is 'Forest hunters'
+This half term our topic is 'Liverpool and Quingdao'

-This half term our topic is 'Treasure island'
+This half term our topic is 'A letter to our school'

-This half term our topic is 'Our School' and lots of revision for the up and coming SAT's
+This half term our topic is 'Plants' and lots of revision for the up and coming SAT's

 Upcoming dates this half term: